LivingStories-DevTeam/Living-Stories-App/reports/m1_group3.md

 I have decided that, in order to avoid burdening the team, I should concentrate on the documentation part of the first milestone, as I don't have the same experience as other team members and have failed SWE 573.

 ---

+### Member: Salih
+**Responsibilities:**
+One of Main Code Developers and Architect for New Features on Back-End.
+Also responsible for maintaining Git branch structure and consulting team members on Git.

+**Main Contributions:**
+- **Code Related significant issues:**
+  - Identify places in code where actions we count as "Activity" is performed. [#65](https://github.com/SWE574-G3/Living-Stories-App/issues/65)
+  - Create an Activity entity that stores activities of users [#64](https://github.com/SWE574-G3/Living-Stories-App/issues/64)
+  - Add a basic endpoint for getting activity stream based on actions of followed users [#19](https://github.com/SWE574-G3/Living-Stories-App/issues/19)
+  - Refactor activity stream controller to communicate with a single endpoint. [#54](https://github.com/SWE574-G3/Living-Stories-App/issues/54)
+  - Prepare code standards for Java development. [#10](https://github.com/SWE574-G3/Living-Stories-App/issues/10)
+  - Add unit test for new commment service method [#53](https://github.com/SWE574-G3/Living-Stories-App/issues/53)

+- **Management-related significant issues:**
+  - Decide on how to handle activity steam. [#18](https://github.com/SWE574-G3/Living-Stories-App/issues/18)
+  - Align with group members on backend and database technologies to be used for the project [#3](https://github.com/SWE574-G3/Living-Stories-App/issues/3)
+  - Align with group members on Integration Method for Recommendation Engine [#6](https://github.com/SWE574-G3/Living-Stories-App/issues/6)
+  - Prepare Responsibility Assignment Matrix. (led by Cansel) [#7](https://github.com/SWE574-G3/Living-Stories-App/issues/7)
+  - Getting familiar with the base project [#9](https://github.com/SWE574-G3/Living-Stories-App/issues/9)
+  - Create custom issue labels [#2](https://github.com/SWE574-G3/Living-Stories-App/issues/2)

+**Pull requests:**
+For milestone 1, new features on the backend were not merged into "main" so we, as backend developers, did not have any pull requests to main.
+Our work is in our own feature branch, which is available at [feature/activity-stream](https://github.com/SWE574-G3/Living-Stories-App/tree/feature/activity-stream).
+I have reviewed and solved the related issues on the pull request to main branch for milestone 1 release available at: [Merge branch "test" into "main"](https://github.com/SWE574-G3/Living-Stories-App/pull/60).
+Also reviewed and merged the PR available at: [58](https://github.com/SWE574-G3/Living-Stories-App/pull/58).

+**Additional Information:**
+Communicated closely with front-end and recommendation engine developers to decide on optimal achitecture for integration of new features.
+Transferred knowledge to the team on how to optimally use Git for our project.

+---